About our debt work

 Scotland – face-to-face services and capacity building for advice agencies in partnership with Scottish Legal Aid Board.

-Northern Ireland – face to face, telephone and online partnership with Citizens Advice Northern Ireland.
-Improving reach and engagement activities with South Tyrone Empowerment Programme (STEP) and Northern Ireland Association for the Care and Resettlement of Offenders (NIACRO).
+Northern Ireland – partnership with Northern Ireland Association for the Care and Resettlement of Offenders (NIACRO).

 We believe that it is important for people who seek debt advice to have the assurance that both the organisation they access, and the adviser that they engage with, are operating to the highest standards.